The Initiative (Buffy the Vampire Slayer): Plot

 At the party, Willow tries to help Riley flirt with Buffy, but his attempts are thwarted when Xander arrives to inform Buffy that Spike has returned.
 Riley is also called away; he and Forrest break away from the party and, after passing through several electronic checkpoints, go down a hidden elevator to the underground facility where Spike had been held.
 The operation's head, Walsh, informs them that Spike has escaped, and Riley gives orders to three teams that he sends out all over Sunnydale to find Spike.
 Riley's team then spots Buffy sitting on a bench, and Riley refuses to allow them to use her as bait.
 Each unaware of the other's secret identity, Riley and Buffy try to send each other out of harm's way.

 Meanwhile, Spike has found Buffy's dorm through the school computer system.
 Willow, moping in her room, hears a knock on the door and invites the person in without thinking.
 Spike swaggers through the door and attempts to bite Willow, but is stopped by an intense pain in his head.
 After a short, calm dialogue with multiple metaphorical references to impotence, Willow hits him with a lamp and runs out just as Riley and friends cut the power and then work their way up to the dorm room.
 They capture Spike but, while they are considering whether to take Willow or not, Spike breaks free.
 Buffy arrives and fights Riley and his friends while Spike manages to escape through a window.
 Unable to make out the identity of their attacker, Riley orders them to retreat.

 Walsh is not happy, either with what happened or with Riley's report on the event.
 It is revealed that Spike cannot harm a human without feeling pain in his head because of an implant they had placed there.
 Riley catches up with Buffy and they talk.
 Buffy tells him he is a little peculiar, a term used by Riley before he realized he liked Buffy, and he responds that he can "live with that".

+Reception

+Vox, ranking it at #116 of all 144 episodes, writes, "As plot-heavy season four episodes go, 'The Initiative' isn't too shabby.
+It has a kind of slapstick charm to it: There’s the newly escaped and bechipped Spike trying to bite Willow, only to suffer from some performance issues; there’s Xander and Harmony’s slow-motion slap fight."

+Billie Doux, giving a rating of 4 out of 4 stakes, writes, "Episodes like this one are the reason I've become such a big fan of this show.
+We found out a lot more about the Commando Vampire Testing Lab and who is involved... and even though they're doing a lot of what Buffy does, i.e., saving the world from demons and monsters, there's something really off about the 'latest in fall fascism.'"